alanwongc/qualtrics-project/README.md

 datacenter = 'YOUR_DATACENTER_HERE'
 survey_id = 'YOUR_SURVEY_ID_HERE'
 ```
+3. Obtain and include in the directory the Google Service Account key for gspread, credentials.json
-3. Run the following to trigger an update to the survey dashboard: https://docs.google.com/spreadsheets/d/1FnzyRnJBWo0j_eyh3ia0wX11Fbhl-NBAJMu01Y3Z3tc (you may need to request access)
+4. Run the following to trigger an update to the survey dashboard: https://docs.google.com/spreadsheets/d/1FnzyRnJBWo0j_eyh3ia0wX11Fbhl-NBAJMu01Y3Z3tc (you may need to request access)
 ```
 python start.py
 ```